Catalytic oxidation is a very efficient technique for the treatment of emissions containing volatile organic compounds (VOCs).

 The catalytic oxidation has a thermal efficiency greater than 98% and does not consume gas when the autothermal point is reached.
 It is an ideal technique for low or medium airflows (1,000-30,000 Nm3/h) for medium or low VOC concentration (0.1 a 10 g/Nm3), which has a low operating cost.

 The catalysts used are usually noble metals (platinum, palladium, silver or gold, alloys with titanium, rhodium, osmium or iridium) supported on a ceramic base, or metal oxides (oxides of vanadium, chromium, manganese, iron, cobalt, nickel or copper, among others).
 Catalysts based on noble metals have a higher activity than catalysts of metal oxides, although they have a lower resistance to poisoning.

 Metal oxide catalysts are used to oxidize gases containing chlorinated compounds.
-Platinum-based catalysts are active for the oxidation of VOCs containing sulfur, although they are rapidly deactivated in the presence of chlorine.
+Platinum-based catalysts (like the used in the catalytic oxidation of ammonia) are active for the oxidation of VOCs containing sulfur, although they are rapidly deactivated in the presence of chlorine.

 The presence of substances poisonous for catalysts in the gas to be treated has a significant impact on their useful life.
 Substances that are a poisonous for catalysts are phosphorus, arsenic, halogens, lead, sulfur and silicon, among others.
 Gas streams with these substances must have them removed by pre-treating or they will not be suitable for catalytic oxidation.